Vorbert-Kruk/html-styles-inliner-cli/README.md

 # Current support

-Currently html-css-inliner-cli does not supports inlining styles, that are imported with the url, not local path.
+Currently html-css-inliner-cli does not support inlining styles, that are being imported with the url, not the local path.

-For example, if the file has link tag like that: `<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css">`, then it won't work
+For example, if the file contains link tag like that: `<link rel="stylesheet" href="https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css">`, then it won't work.

-But if the link tag looks like that: `<link rel="stylesheet" href="styles/bootstrap/4.3.1/css/bootstrap.min.css">`, then it should work
+But if the link tag looks like that: `<link rel="stylesheet" href="styles/bootstrap/4.3.1/css/bootstrap.min.css">`, then it should work.

 # Future changes